philc/book-notes/relationships/how to talk so kids will listen - adele faber.md

   * Praise can create anxiety if they feel like they'll have to achieve a perfect performance next time to receive the same type of praise.
 "The pressure is on."
 * Descriptive praise vs. evaluative praise
-  * Descriptive praise: describe what you see or how you've been made to feel in specifics, and leave the actual valuation out of it.
+  * Descriptive praise: describe what you see and how you've been made to feel, in specifics, and leave the actual valuation out of it.
     * Your child, once they hear how they made you feel, will praise themselves.
   * Examples